OpenRakis/Spice86/README.md

-Ix86
+Spice86
 ====

-Ix86 is an experimental emulator inspired by Spice86 and Aeon.
+Spice86 is an experimental emulator inspired by the Java original Spice86 emulator and Aeon